-For their service in the Board of Directors, the members receive a fixed annual fee for the duration of their one year term and a fixed daily fee, including expenses, for attending meetings of the Board of Directors and for their duties in the respective Committees and the SMB.
+For their service in the Board of Directors, the members receive a fixed annual fee for the duration. of their one year term and a fixed daily fee, including expenses, for attending meetings of the Board of Directors and for their duties in the respective Committees.
+Ad hoc meetings and SMB meetings are remunerated with a fee prorated on an 8 hours working day, plus expenses.
 The compensation of the members of the Board of Directors is not bound to specific targets of the Group.
 In determining the annual fee, the Compensation Committee proposes to the Board of Directors the level of compensation.
-To determine appropriate compensation levels the Compensation Committee takes into account publicly available information on remuneration at internationally active Swiss peer companies of similar size being active in a similar industry sector listed on the SIX Swiss Exchange.
+To determine appropriate compensation levels, the Compensation Committee takes into account publicly available information on remuneration at internationally active Swiss peer companies of similar size being active in a similar industry sector listed on the SIX Swiss Exchange and included in the SPI EXTRA® Index in the same Industry Classification Benchmark (ICB).
 Based on the proposal by the Compensation Committee and subject to its own review, the Board of Directors ultimately decides on the fees on an annual basis.
 The members of the Board of Directors about whose compensation a decision is being taken are excluded from attending the relevant part of the meeting of the Board of Directors and have no right to a say in decisions relating to their own compensation.
 Detailed information on the compensation paid can be viewed in note 24 to Consolidated Financial Statements of the Company.

-Compensation - executive management
+Compensation - Executive management

 The compensation of the members of the executive management consists of a fixed portion and a variable cash component related to individual and corporate performance.
-The fixed base salary takes into account the amount of responsibility assumed by the respective member of the executive management, individual gualifications and market levels of remuneration relevant for the respective country and position.
+The fixed base salary takes into account the amount of responsibility assumed by the respective member of the executive management, individual qualifications and market levels of remuneration relevant for the respective country and position.
 In determining the annual compensation of the executive management, the Compensation Committee proposes to the Board of Directors the level of compensation.
 To determine appropriate compensation levels, the Compensation Committee takes into account similar levels of compensation of relevant positions.
 To determine appropriate compensation, the Company seeks from time to time professional advice from external experts.
 Based on the proposal of the Compensation Committee and subject to its own review, the Board of Directors ultimately decides on the compensation levels.
 For the CEO of Automation Components, the variable portion of the compensation relates to specific, individual, measurable targets set out by the Board of Directors (EBITDA, Operating Revenues, Free Cash Flow and Operating Expenses Reduction) and is evaluated based on target attainment at the end of the financial year.
 The variable compensation ranges between 0% and 41% of the base salary.
 Attainment of the individual targets contributes to the entire variable compensation payable in the following proportions: EBITDA: 50%, Sales: 25%, Free Cash Flow: 15% and Operating Expenses Reduction: 10%.
 For the CFO, the variable portion of the compensation relates to individual performance and is determined by the Board of Directors at its qualitative discretion.
 The variable portion of the compensation is not expressed as a percentage of the base salary.